Learn how to wake up without the alarm

 How much sleep do you need?

-To feel refreshed, most people need to sleep 7–9 hours a day.
+To feel refreshed, people of most ages need to sleep 7–9 hours a day.

 However, many factors can affect one’s individual sleep requirement.
-How many hours do you specifically need?
+Even the society you live in and some national peculiarities!
+The question is, how many hours do YOU specifically need?
 To determine the ideal quantity, answer the following questions:

 - How long does it take you to fall asleep?